addyosmani/pwmetrics-helper/README.md

 ## runs

-`runs` specifies the number of runs of Lighthouse to perform via `pwmetrics` before a median score is returned
+`runs` specifies the number of runs of Lighthouse to perform via `pwmetrics` before a median score is returned.
+This module generally defaults to 3 runs.

 ## License